lloc/Multisite-Language-Switcher/readme.txt

 == Installation ==

-* download the plugin
-* uncompress it with your preferred unzip programme
+* download the plugin and uncompress it with your preferred unzip programme
 * copy the entire directory in your plugin directory of your wordpress blog (/wp-content/plugins)
 * activate the plugin in your plugin page
 * set some configuration in Options -> Multisite Language Switcher

+Now you can

 * set the relations of your pages and posts in Posts -> Edit or Page -> Edit
 * set the relations of your categories and tags in Posts -> Categories or Post -> Tags
-* now you can use the widget and/or the content_filter which displays a hint if a translation is available
+* use a widget and/or a content_filter which displays a hint if a translation is available
 * optionally you can use a line like `<?php if ( function_exists( 'the_msls' ) ) the_msls(); ?>` directly in your theme-files

+Have a look at the [Multisite Language Switcher Wiki](https://github.com/lloc/Multisite-Language-Switcher/wiki) for more information.

 == Changelog ==